 Should you visit, be sure to take the time to admire Isehan Honten’s beautiful ceramic beni-choko, which you’ll find in the museum shop.
 Beni, a staff member explains, isn’t just used by professionals; it’s also used by regular people.
 With prices ranging from ¥10,000 all the way to ¥80,000, the museum shop’s beni-choko make luxurious gifts for weddings and birthdays — not to mention souvenirs.

 For those on a tighter budget who still wish to participate in beni culture, Shiseido makes a very affordable version of beni, available for just ¥550.
-You’ll have to sacrifice the authentic and natural benihana pigment for synthetic color, but the lipstick still offers a fun experience.
+This type of lipstick was developed in the Taisho era and is still used by kabuki actors today.
+You’ll have to sacrifice the authentic and natural benihana pigment for synthetic color, but the lipstick still offers a fun experience of application with a brush.

 Related Posts